resamsel/translatr/README.md

 ### Keycloak

 The realm needs to be named Translatr.

-A Keycloak app for Heroku can be found here: https://github.com/resamsel/keycloak-swarm-heroku
+This is a sample [Keycloak app for Heroku](https://github.com/resamsel/keycloak-swarm-heroku).

 ```
 export KEYCLOAK_HOST=http://localhost:8080